tjd1234/decaboard/python/decaboard/contest2025/README.md

 - An animated GIF showing a a few seconds of your program running.

-- Answer the following questions (one sentence each is enough, but you can write more if you want):
+- Answer the following questions (one sentence each is enough):

   1. What was one thing you learned or figured out during this contest that you’re proud of?